flurn/react-native-big-calendar/README.md

 Note that Enterprise features will be distributed to the OSS version.

 If you are interested in those features, please send an email to: ketsume0211@gmail.com

+# Hire me

+I'm a freelance software engineer specialized in React, React Native and TypeScript.
+Also available for GraphQL and RDB backend, and Node.JS applications.

+If you are interested in hiring me, please send an email to: ketsume0211@gmail.com

+I'm based in Japan (by the beautiful sea), so a remote contract job is especially welcome.